 An inventory fee is the amount charged and collected by Michigan probate courts as an expense of administration on the value of the estate assets.
-MCL 600.871(1) provides a formula for how large this fee will be depending on the value of its assets (for convenience, most Michigan probate court websites provide a free calculator that will determine the inventory fee simply by keying in the total dollar value).
+Michigan's Estates and Protected Individuals Code provides a formula for how large this fee will be depending on the total value of its assets:

 - "In an estate of value less than $1,000.00, $5.00 plus 1% of the amount over $500.00."
 MCL 600.871(1)(a).

 - "In an estate of value of $1,000.00 or more, but less than $3,000.00, $25.00."
 MCL 600.871(1)(b).

 - "In an estate of value of $3,000.00 or more, but less than $10,000.00, $25.00 plus 5/8 of 1% of the amount over $3,000.00."
 MCL 600.871(1)(c).

 - "In an estate of value of $10,000.00 or more but less than $25,000.00, $68,75 plus 1/2 of 1% of the amount over $10,000.00."
 MCL 600.871(1)(d).

 - "In an estate of value of $25,000.00 but less than $50,000.00, $143.75 plus 3/8 of 1% of the amount over $25,000.00."
 MCL 600.871(1)(e).

 - "In an estate of value of $50,000.00 but less than $100,000.00, $237.50 plus 1/4 of 1% of the amount over $50,000.00."
 MCL 600.871(1)(f).

 - "In an estate of value of $100,000.00 to $500,000.00, $362.50 plus 1/8 of 1% of the amount over $100,000.00."
 MCL 600.871(1)(g).